Ali-Kent/foo/README.md

 -  Create a “Destination” entity with the following fields: name, description, price, duration of the trip, image of the destination.
 - Set up a database to store destinations
-- Create a home page that displays the list of destination destinations honeymoon with their images and descriptions.
+- Create a home page that displays the list of destination with their images and descriptions.
 Each destination should have a link so the user can click and access to the details of the destination
 - Allow users to click on a destination to view the full details of that destination.
 - Implement a basic authentication system for administrators.
 - Add a backoffice where administrators can create, update and delete destinations.